 What you pay when you need a prescription depends on the Medical plan you enroll in.
 Go to the CVS/caremark website to review the list of covered medications and preventive drugs (called the "formulary") and to find prescription drug costs.
 You can also review it here.

 If you enroll in the Premium HSA or Basic HSA plan, you will bypass the deductible for certain preventive medications.
 Under all three plans, select preventive drugs are covered at no cost.
 You can find a list of clinically effective and cost-effective medications, including covered medications and preventive drugs, on the CVS/caremark website.

 To find a network pharmacy, click here.

-If your doctor prescribes a maintenance medication that you’ll take for more than 90 days, you can choose to fill it either through mail order or through CVS/caremark Maintenance Choice mail service or at any CVS Pharmacy location.
+If your doctor prescribes a maintenance medication that you’ll take for more than 90 days, you can choose to fill it at either a CVS/Pharmacy location or through CVS/caremark mail service.

 To request a prescription through mail order or to learn more about pharmacy benefits, go to or call 1-877-252-3485 to speak with a customer service representative.